 - Watch the three knowledge videos by Casper van Ewijk (in conjunction with pension educators SPO) addressing the transition from different perspectives, for example “Transitie binnen de premieregeling“. (in Dutch)

-- “De bepaling van de marktwaarde van bestaande aanspraken in een uitkeringsovereenkomst” (Determining the market value of existing entitlements in a defined benefit plan), by Bas Werker, Theo Nijman, Marcel Lever, Theo Kocken, Sacha van Hoogdalem, Lans Bovenberg, Kees Bouwman, Jan Bonenkamp, Dick Boeijen en Anne Balter. (in Dutch)
+- Determining the market value of existing entitlements in a defined benefit plan, by Bas Werker, Theo Nijman, Marcel Lever, Theo Kocken, Sacha van Hoogdalem, Lans Bovenberg, Kees Bouwman, Jan Bonenkamp, Dick Boeijen and Anne Balter. (in Dutch)

-- “Lage rente en de houdbaarheid van pensioenen“; kapitaaldekking versus omslagstelsel (Low interest rates and pension sustainability: Fully funded versus pay-as-you-go systems), Netspar Brief 20, Casper van Ewijk (TiU). (in Dutch)
+- Low interest rates and pension sustainability; Fully funded versus pay-as-you-go systems, Netspar Brief 20, Casper van Ewijk (TiU). (in Dutch)

-- Legal aspects: “Wijzigen van de bedrijfstakpensioenregeling: tussen pensioenfondsbestuur en sociale partners” (Changing industry pension schemes: Between pension fund administrator and social partners), Jop Tangelder (RUN). (in Dutch)
+- Legal aspects: Changing industry pension schemes: Between pension fund administrator and social partners, Jop Tangelder (RUN). (in Dutch)

-- “Nabestaandenpensioen niet verzekerd” (Survivors pension no longer assured), Netspar Brief door Michael Visser en Bastiaan Starink (beide TiU). (in Dutch)
+- Survivors pension no longer assured, Netspar Brief by Michael Visser and Bastiaan Starink (both TiU). (in Dutch)